richiebono/posts-api/README.md

 ## Running the app

-There is a `docker-compose.yml` file for starting mongoDB with Docker.
+There is a `docker-compose.yml` file for starting mongoDB and Redis with Docker.

 `$ docker compose up`